-- > 8.1 A management of change (MOC) approach identifies and manages risks due to changes (planned as well as unplanned), in particular those related to health and safety. - > 8.2 The MOC process defines when it applies and when it does not.
-Criterias for triggering a MOC process are specified. - > 8.3 The MOC process is clearly dedicated to a set of key elements, including health and safety, and the project's scope is defined.
+> 8.1 A management of change (MOC) approach

+- identifies and manages risks due to changes (planned as well as unplanned), in particular those related to health and safety. - > 8.2 The MOC process defines when it applies and when it does not.
+Criterias for triggering a MOC process are specified. - > 8.3 The MOC process is clearly dedicated to a set of key elements, including health and safety, and the project's scope is defined. - > 8.4 Key roles of MOC process (and/or project stakeholders) are defined and communicated to the stakeholders.